 General geologic map of the Zuni-Bandera Field.

-Aerial, low altitude view of the inflation pits near the south end of the McCartys lava flow field.
+Aerial, low altitude view of inflation pits near the south end of the McCartys lava flow field.
+Note that the low areas were sunsequently flooded with lava in this scene.
+Some of the deep cracks visible in the surface of the lava would have required cooling of the lava for months in order to create a crust thick enough to crack to depths visible.
 The view is directed northward.
 Photo L.Crumpler

 McCarty lava flow field southern edge, NM 117 (from about 20,000').
 Photo L. Crumpler

 Cleft in McCartys lava flow field tumulus.
 Photo L. Crumpler

 McCartys flow field vent area (aerial).
 Photo L. Crumpler

 McCartys vent as seen from the surface.
 Photo L. Crumpler

 Margin of a lava rise plateau near the southern terminus of the McCartys lava flow field.
 Photo L. Crumpler

 Ropy lava a few hundred meters east of the vent region.
 Photo L. Crumpler